Bombora's B2B Data Co-op

 Those research activities typically occur across third-party content and can include downloading white papers, attending webinars, sharing articles, reading case studies, and registering for specialized information.

-Through our trusted Data Co-op of over 3,800 B2B publishers, we monitor the website behavior and content consumption activities of over 2 million companies.
+Through our Data Co-op of over 4,000 B2B publishers, Bombora monitors the website behavior and content consumption activities of over 2.7 million companies.
 These activities are aggregated into intent, demographic, and firmographic data segments that represent a strong indicator of business purchase intent.
 This data is made available for marketing and sales initiatives.

 Frequently Asked Questions

-- How is Intent data collected, and how is the content accessed to derive Intent data?
+- How is Intent data collected, and how is the content assessed to derive Intent data?

-- What content does Bombora have access to?
+- What information does Bombora have access to from the Data Co-op?

 - How does Bombora ensure the quality of content in the Data Co-op?